 - Genitourinary: Erectile dysfunction, bladder fibrosis, and vaginal fibrosis.

 - Eyes, ears, nose, and throat: Sicca syndrome, tooth changes, acid reflux resulting in hoarseness, and blindness.

 - Neurologic/psychiatric: Pain, decreased sensation, headache, depression, and anxiety.

 - Constitutional: Fatigue, loss of appetite, and weight loss.

 There is no single test for scleroderma that is able to effectively determine the involvement of the condition.
 Most patients present with symmetric thickening of the skin, and many are also affected by Raynaud’s phenomenon.

 A skin biopsy of an affected area can be taken and tested in a laboratory setting for signs of scleroderma.
-These tests are able to identify anti-topoisomerase antibodies (e.g. anti-scl70) that are associated with the diffuse systemic form of the disease or anti-centromere antibodies that are associated with the limited systemic form.
+These tests are able to identify anti-topoisomerase antibodies (e.g., anti-scl70) that are associated with the diffuse systemic form of the disease or anti-centromere antibodies, which are associated with the limited systemic form.